AntonioCarlini/docs-to-yaml/README.md

 ### yaml-to-csv ###

 This program takes a set of YAML files containing document details and produces a CSV file that aggregates all those documents.
-Not all of the data for each document is written, but title, part number and location information are included.s
+Not all of the data for each document is written, but title, part number and location information are included.